ben-n-fuller/industrial-stats/README.md

 # Introduction
 This repository contains Julia code for computational research in industrial statistics.

+- `/src` contains a library of modules defining common operations
+- `/notebooks` contains exploratory Jupyter notebooks
+- `/examples` contains examples of code use and common workflows

 See the [wiki](https://github.com/ben-n-fuller/industrial-stats/wiki) for further documentation.

 # Usage